-Exchanges of Notes May Result in Investors Holding Lower Rated Notes

-Before making an exchange involving Exchangeable Notes and RCR Notes, investors should consider carefully the ratings consequences of the contemplated exchange.
-A rating may have relevance beyond the Rating Agency's assessment of the credit quality of a security; the rating of a security can determine the treatment of such security for certain regulatory purposes.
+Exchanges of Notes May Result in Investors Holding Lower Rated Notes assessment of the credit quality of a security; the rating of a security can determine the treatment of such security for certain regulatory purposes.
 Investors should consult with their advisors before exchanging their Notes as described above.